BPS Lie algebras and the less perverse filtration on the preprojective CoHA: The zeroth piece of the filtration

 Hausel's (first) famous theorem regarding Kac polynomials \cite{Hau10} states that

 where $\mathfrak{g}_{Q'}$ is the Kac--Moody Lie algebra associated to the quiver (without edge-loops) $Q'$.
-We will not recall the definition of $\fg_{Q'}$, since in any case it is a special case of the Borcherds--Bozec algebra (i.e. the case in which $I^{\Imag}=\emptyset$), which we recall in \S \ref{BBA} below.
+We will not recall the definition of $\fg_{Q'}$, since in any case it is a special case of the Borcherds--Bozec algebra (i.e. the case in which $I^{\Imag}=\emptyset$), which we recall in \S \ref{BBA} below. \sssct Comparing \eqref{clue1} and \eqref{clue2} leads to the identity